UnclassedPenguin/bales/README.md

 ## To-do:

-  - Add "-today" to list only for the current day
   - Change -dateoton and -datentoo to -asc and -dec
   - Possibly add Notes column?
   - Add ability to list based on ID number, singular or range (1 or 1-5)